 - Great arch support

 These shoes run from sizes 7 to 14 and they’re true to size: I’m an 11.5 on a Brannock device and their 11.5 fit me very well.
-As I mentioned before, the shoe hues quite close to the foot, and while a potential downside of the slim last is that this makes the toecap look a tad bulbous, the upside is that it really feels like it’s cradling my foot very nicely.
+As I mentioned before, the shoe hues quite close to the foot, tapering at the midfoot and flaring slightly to an almond shaped toe.

-Since there’s no cork, there’s not quite the same feeling of the boot molding to the shape of your foot in the same way as you might get with a cork midsole like the kind you find in most Red Wing Heritage boots.
-But honestly, I found these boots extraordinarily comfortable.
-A metal shank gives great arch support, the slim last feels great on the instep, plus it’s lined with full grain leather which provides extra comfort.
+Honestly, I found these boots extraordinarily comfortable.
+A metal shank gives great arch support, the slim last feels great on the instep, plus it’s lined with great quality vachetta leather which provides extra comfort.
 Combine all that with the fact that I had no difficulty breaking in the boots, and you’ve got full marks for comfort.

 Beckett Simonon Dowler Cap Toe Price

 The gigantic upside with these boots is the price.
-They’re just $219 when they’re full price and they’re 20 percent cheaper with the discount code “STRIDE,” which is really phenomenal value for what you’re getting.
+They’re just $259 when they’re full price and they’re 20 percent cheaper with the discount code “STRIDE,” which is good value for what you’re getting.
 (Even without the discount.)
-These boots are easily worth $100 more than what you’re paying.

-There’s also free shipping and returns, but the big downside of Beckett Simonon’s whole ethical, made-to-order approach is that you have to wait some 10 to 12 weeks from ordering your shoes to them arriving at your door.
-There are some companies, like Dayton and White’s, that will make you a boot to your specifications and get it to you in less time than that.
-But those shoes are close to $500, so for the price of a pair of Beckett Simonon, I don’t think it’s the end of the world.
+There’s also free shipping and returns, but the big downside of Beckett Simonon’s whole ethical, made-to-order approach is that you have to wait some 10 to 20 weeks from ordering your shoes to them arriving at your door.
+The value proposition makes it worth it, just know that if you need to exchange them, your ordering process might take half a year.

-The biggest complaint I have with these shoe are the long wait time and the short laces.
-The boots themselves are fantastic, comfortable, versatile, and phenomenally well priced.
+The biggest complaint I have with these shoe are the long wait time and the so-so leather.
 They’re not a water resistant or easy to resole as Goodyear welted boots, sure, but for the price you’re paying it’s very hard to look past them.
-I wear mine a lot, and you will, too.
+If you’re considering them, I’d suggest getting the pull up leather — the “full grain” version looks too cheap and doesn’t offer the versatility you might expect.
+I say to go in the direction of hardier leather, and you’ll find some boots that are very easy to wear.